MedMNIST/MedMNIST/README.md

   First, change directory to where train.py locates.
 Then, use command `python train.py xxxmnist` to run the experiments, where `xxxmnist` is subset of our MedMNIST (e.g., `pathmnist`).

+# Citation
+If you find this project useful, please cite our paper as:

+      Jiancheng Yang, Rui Shi, Bingbing Ni.
+"MedMNIST Classification Decathlon: A Lightweight AutoML Benchmark for Medical Image Analysis," arXiv preprint arXiv:2010.14925, 2020.

+or using bibtex:

+     @article{medmnist,

+     title={MedMNIST Classification Decathlon: A Lightweight AutoML Benchmark for Medical Image Analysis},

+     author={Yang, Jiancheng and Shi, Rui and Ni, Bingbing},

+     journal={arXiv preprint arXiv:2010.14925},

+     year={2020}

+     }

 # LICENSE
 The code is under Apache-2.0 License.